 What is Herd Immunity?

 Herd immunity is the concept that you and your neighbor are protected against disease when 90-95% of the “herd” (population) is immunized.
 When that large percentage of people is immune to an illness, it’s nearly impossible for a widespread epidemic to occur.

 Think about it this way: Consider germs to be rain.
 Immunization is a raincoat.
 You still may get wet with a raincoat, so you need an umbrella, so the umbrella is herd immunity.

 Newborns and infants don’t have raincoats because they’re so new.
 They rely on the “umbrellas” for protection, which is the rest of us being immune through vaccination.

-For the remainder of this blog, I’d like to answer some of the most common questions about vaccines.
+Here are some of the most common questions about vaccines.

 1. It seems like the vaccines are a lot of scary stuff we put into babies.
 Are there risks to taking a delayed schedule?